betheden/hebrew-grammar/content/state_absolute.rst

 Standing alone
 ~~~~~~~~~~~~~~

-In Biblical Hebrew, when a term stands alone and is not grammatically connected to any other word, it appears in the absolute
+In Biblical Hebrew, when a term stands alone and is not grammatically connected to another word, it appears in the absolute
-state.
+state either with or without the definite article.
+This category includes terms such as a subject/object of a verb or
+relative phrase, items in a list, adverbial nouns, and others.

 .. csv-table:: Example: GEN 1:1